provider image

 Is Stelara (ustekinumab) a biologic?

 Yes.
-Stelara (ustekinumab) is considered a biologic medication.
+Stelara (ustekinumab) is a biologic medication.
 Biologic medications are made from living sources, like cells or proteins.

 Is Stelara (ustekinumab) an immunosuppressant?